 ††††† (i) Description and rationale for the proposed type of program of nursing.

-††††† (4) Upon approval of the letter of intent by the board, the governing institution shall be notified in writing that it may move to the proposal phase.
-During the proposal phase, the governing institution shall appoint a qualified program administrator and provide appropriate resources, consultants, and faculty to develop the proposed program plan.
+††††† (c) If the letter of intent is approved by the board, the governing institution shall be notified in writing that it may move to the proposal phase.
+The governing institution shall appoint a qualified program administrator and provide appropriate resources, consultants, and faculty to develop the proposed program plan.

 ††††† Section 3.
 Proposal Phase.
-(1) A completed program proposal shall be submitted to the board by the governing institution for approval no less than eight (8) months prior to the anticipated opening date for a program of nursing.
+(1) A completed program proposal shall be submitted to the board by the governing institution for approval no less than one (1) year prior to the anticipated opening date for a program of nursing.

 ††††† (2) The program shall not be announced, advertised, or students admitted to the program of nursing until developmental approval status has been granted by the board.